ivanZhuravlov/ntf-projj/README.md

 ## Front page Level0

-the oversize will be compatible for Computer and phone format size.
+the size will be compatible for Computer and phone format size.
 ![image](https://user-images.githubusercontent.com/91942753/136030340-3df2f590-ee37-481b-b4fe-2f8e7abc6cdc.png)

+**modification 15 Oct**
+explore links is merged into one link to explore page. by default on Artpiece whereas the Artist is invited to create a profil through Create now link, the Art Galery will have a link to

 ## Login page Level 1
 If L0-5 is inactive (meaning the user is not login), once the user clic on L0-10. format will be like